beyond-blockchain/bbc1/README.rst

 Every directory includes README.md.
 Please read it for the details.
 Furthermore, directory docs/ includes documents and slide decks (PDF) that explain the design of the BBc-1 and its implementation.

+### Plan for v1.0
+The next update will be a major version up to v1.0.
+However, the basic feature will be the same as v0.10.
+Re-design of package structure, updating documents and implementing admin tools are main task for v1.0.

 # Environment

 * Python